SoftwareAG/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/managing-subtenants.md

 ### To view or edit subtenant properties {#to-view-or-edit-subtenant-properties}

-Click on the desired subtenant or click the menu icon at the right of the subtenant entry and then click **Edit**.
+Click on the desired subtenant or click the edit icon <i class="dlt-c8y-icon-edit1 text-primary"></i> at the right of the subtenant entry.

 In the **Properties** tab, all fields are editable except of **ID**, **Domain/ URL** and **Administrator's username**.
 For details on the fields, refer to [To create a subtenant](#to-create-a-subtenant).